Gudegi/KangEngine/_sources/index.md.txt

 # KangEngine Documentation

-KangEngine is a C++/Python engine for motion visualization, robotics assets, and PhysX-based simulation.
+KangEngine is a C++/Python engine for rendering, character animation, robotics, and PhysX-based simulation.
 Start with the guide for runnable workflows, use the API reference for exact Python signatures, and browse the examples for complete programs.